 Two major omission errors occur rendering the TT CC totally inaccurate.
 The ST abbreviated verbal group SA'd which means "sexually assault" is omitted dimming the meaning of the TT clause, as Metheny 's sexual assault against prostitutes constitutes the crime main forensic plot.
 Moreover, omitting the pronoun he which refers to Metheny does not imply that he is the perpetrator.
-This leads to another critical error of addition, in which the ST participle modifier frustrated referring to the male subject pronoun he (Metheny) is erroneously translated into .
-The addition of the feminine inflection تاء مربوطة to the noun implies that the prostitute herself is the frustrated one.
+This leads to another critical error of addition, in which the ST participle modifier frustrated referring to the male subject pronoun he (Metheny) is erroneously translated into (Metheny) is erroneously translated into .
+The addition of the feminine inflection .
+The addition of the noun implies that the prostitute herself is the frustrated one.
 This dims the fact of Metheny's strangling the women to death and sexually assaulting her, thus implying a defective meaning marring the forensic facts.